 The medical community is ecstatic about the Food and Drug Administration approval of the Johnson & Johnson vaccine, the third vaccine to be used for the prevention of COVID-19.

 While COVID-19 infections and deaths are still occurring at an alarmingly high rate in the United States, we’re finally seeing a downtrend in new cases, hospitalizations and deaths.
-Measures such as masking, physical distancing and vaccination are making an impact.
+Measures such as masking, physical distancing and vaccination are

 The introduction of a third vaccine will help continue that impact.

 The J&J vaccine is a more commonly used vaccine platform.
 This may help alleviate concerns of those with hesitancy over accepting newer messenger RNA (mRNA) vaccines.
 It uses a harmless adenovirus, or cold virus, engineered to carry the genetic code

 for SARS-CoV-2 spike protein, which instructs the body to produce an immune response.

 This type of vaccine model also is used for the Ebola vaccine and has been found safe and well tolerated in more than 200,000 people in other vaccine studies.

 For a COVID-19 vaccine to be approved by the FDA, it must show at least 50 percent effectiveness.
 Pfizer and Moderna, the companies who produced the mRNA vaccines, have shown an amazing degree of efficacy — 95 percent and 94 percent, respectively.

 The J&J vaccine is 66 percent effective overall.
 Although the efficacy is less than the Pfizer and Moderna vaccines, comparing them head-to-head is like comparing apples and oranges.
 The various vaccine studies were performed in different parts

 of the world and during different time periods.
 The mRNA vaccines also were tested prior to the emergence of newly circulating variants.